Kratom and Alcohol

 • Death

-What are the Dangers of Combining Kratom with Alcohol?
+What are the Dangers of Combining Kratom and Alcohol?

-These are the primary risks to consider when combining kratom and alcohol:
+Mixing alcohol and kratom is not a good idea.
+These are the primary risks to consider when combining kratom with alcohol:

 • Addiction